ReznoRMichael/epic-games-store-roadmap-trello-version-history-changelog/README.md

   * Added favicon, description, source link, changed titles.
 * 2020-08-01:
   * Support for Trello REST API using public key (the changelog now updates automatically).
+* 2020-08-11:
+  * The script will now default to the local JSON file if Trello API call will not return a valid file.

 ## Technologies